pudly/schmopera-hugo/content/articles/plcido-domingo-verdi-baritones-and-the-ripple-effect.md

----
++++
+categories = "Op-ed"
+slug = /plcido-domingo-verdi-baritones-and-the-ripple-effect/
-title: "Plácido Domingo, Verdi baritones, and the ripple effect"
+title = "Plácido Domingo, Verdi baritones, and the ripple effect"
----
++++

 The other day, a friend and colleague posted a curious paragraph on Facebook: